 FFI History of Progress Through Partnerships

 We were a public-private partnership even at that formative stage.
 The forum was initiated by Glen Maberly, then a professor at Emory University in Atlanta, Georgia, USA.
 It was co-hosted by the Nutrition International (formerly the Micronutrient Initiative) based in Canada, and the U.S. Centers for Disease Control and Prevention (CDC).
 The forum was held in conjunction with a regional meeting of the Association of Operative Millers, later renamed the International Association of Operative Millers (IAOM).

-Countries determine the type and quantity of nutrients to include in fortification based on their population’s typical eating patterns and specific health concerns.
+Countries determine the type and quantity of nutrients to include in fortification based on their population's typical eating patterns and specific health concerns.
 International meetings in 2004 and 2008 led to global guidelines to help countries make these decisions for wheat and maize flour.
-In 2016, the World Health Organization published separate guidelines for maize flour fortification.
+The World Health Organization later published separate guidelines for maize flour and rice fortification.
 Proposed nutrients and nutrient levels for rice fortification are here.

 For More information: